 Amid economic distress fueled by the coronavirus crisis, President Trump signed the Coronavirus Aid, Relief, and Economic Security (CARES) Act into law, which provides stimulus checks (also called Economic Impact Payments, or EIPs) to Americans, in addition to other relief provisions for small businesses and mortgage and rent payments.
 From April 11 to April 15, stimulus checks were direct deposited to most people who have a bank account on file with the IRS.
 The first physical checks were mailed out on April 24, with the lowest income taxpayers receiving the first batch.
-More than 150 million stimulus checks worth a total of nearly $260 billion have been sent to Americans so far.
+Around 160 million stimulus checks worth a total of about $270 billion have been sent to Americans so far.

 Use our calculator below to figure out how much you’re in line to receive.